martineastwood/penaltyblog/docs/index.rst

 **penaltyblog** includes functions for:

-- Scraping football data from sources such as football-data.co.uk, ESPN, Club Elo
+- Scraping football data from sources such as football-data.co.uk, ESPN, Club Elo, Understat and Fantasy Premier League
-- Modelling the outcomes of football matches using Poisson-based models, such as Dixon and Coles
+- Modelling of football matches using Poisson-based models, such as Dixon and Coles
+- Predicting probabilities for many betting markets, e.g. Asian handicaps, over/under, total goals etc
 - Modelling football team's abilities using Massey ratings and Colley ratings
-- Estimating the implied odds from bookmaker's odds by removing the overround
+- Estimating the implied odds from bookmaker's odds by removing the overround using multiple different methods
 - Mathematically optimising your fantasy football team